 2 ANOTHER TOWN, ANOTHER TRAIN - Can't settle down.
 A farewell letter.
 Cassandra also left in the morning rain.

 4 DISILLUSION - Poignant and open!
 Her lover is no longer accessible.
-She feels the confusion which attends a broken romance: wishing, hoping, changing, wondering.
+She feels the confusion which attends a broken romance: wishing, hoping & changing.
 This is the only ABBA song composed by Agnetha.

 5 HAMLET III - Benny's stirring keyboard gives way to painful memories of "happy autumn days."
 Michael Tretow's working title.

-6 I SAW IT IN THE MIRROR - His refection tells him it is over.
-Bjorn fancied himself a singer on the Ring Ring album.
+6 I SAW IT IN THE MIRROR - Bjorn's refection tells him it is over.
+He fancied himself a singer on the Ring Ring album.
 This is ABBA's worst song.

 7 IF IT WASN'T FOR THE NIGHTS - Active days, lonely nights!
 Temper tantrums bring fear.
 The women in this music have office jobs.
 They struggle to pay bills.

-9 LIKE AN ANGEL PASSING THROUGH MY ROOM - A complex song in which many ABBA themes converge.
+9 LIKE AN ANGEL PASSING THROUGH MY ROOM - Complex song in which many themes converge.
 We find sleep, even death!
 The angel is the fading recollection of the ABBA years.
 The ticking of the clock symbolizes passing time and relentless change, a mingling of past and present.
-This is the last song on The Visitors, ABBA's final album, and there is a noticeable lack of warmth.
-There are anxiety, funny tricks of time and resignation.
+This is the last song on The Visitors album, and we find anxiety, the funny tricks of time & resignation.

-The long awaited end is near, and Frida sits alone in the twilight.
-She is by the fireplace trying to stay warm as the dying embers of ABBA still provide some heat.
+Frida sits alone in the twilight.
+She is by the fireplace as the dying embers of ABBA still provide some heat.
 It is peaceful.
-The touring is over, and the outside world no longer intrudes.
-The love she and Benny shared is now perceived as a "prolonged goodbye."
-Their love was an angel passing through her room.
+The touring has ended, and the outside world no longer intrudes.
+The love she and Benny shared is perceived as a "prolonged goodbye."
+It was an angel passing through her room.
 Frida is not sure if she is awake or dreaming.
-She closes her eyes, and all memories fade.
-Life is short!
-This could be Frida's premonition of her death.
-The music box highlights her sadness.
+She closes her eyes, and her memories fade.

 10 MERRY-GO-ROUND - The circle of falling in and out of love.
-Without love, life is empty.
+Life is meaningless without love.

 11 MY LOVE, MY LIFE - Looks convey the unspoken.
 Eyes mirror the soul.
 Mirrors and reflections pop up a lot.
-Even in the way their initials are written, the first B is a mirror image of the second B.
+Even in the way their initials are written, the first B mirrors the second B.

-12 OUR LAST SUMMER - Bjorn wrote the lyrics of "Our Last Summer" about an affair he had in Paris before Agnetha.
-ABBA always treated Agnetha and Frida equally, giving them the same number of lead vocals and the same number of hits.
+12 OUR LAST SUMMER - Bjorn wrote these lyrics about an affair he had in Paris.
+The boys treated the girls fair, giving them the same number of songs and the same number of hits.
 Frida got "Our Last Summer."
 In it, she has fond memories of a lover who settled down to a conventional life.
 She was the one afraid of getting old.

 13 PUT ON YOUR WHITE SOMBRERO - Frida gives her macho Spaniard a tongue lashing!
-We might wonder about whom she is singing.
-Frida dresses her vaquero, not only putting a sombrero on him but donning him all in white with a red bandana.
+She dresses the vaquero, not only putting a sombrero on him but donning him in white with a red bandana.
 She puts him on a horse and sends him riding into the sunset to impress a meek senorita.
-She sees him as a caballero trying to live life as if it were a movie.
-Frida is tough!
-She is a realist.
+He is a caballero living life as if it were a movie.
+Frida is a realist.
 "Put On Your White Sombrero" belongs to the Super Trouper era but was deemed unworthy of the album.
 ABBA was peaking!
-There were fewer worlds to conquer.
-"In rhyme with his time" may be the worst line in the entire catalog.
-As an astronomer, I think of the Sombrero Galaxy M104.
+"In rhyme with his time" is the worst line in the catalog.

-14 SHOULD I LAUGH OR CRY - A wife rebelling against her husband, perhaps Frida going up against Benny.
+14 SHOULD I LAUGH OR CRY - A wife rebelling against her husband, perhaps Frida going against Benny.
 She is cold!
 This is one of those songs from the post-Visitors era.
 Maybe ABBA meant to do another record, maybe not.
 But there were no Top 40 candidates.
-The final songs were cynical in a way that was foreign to the group.
-"Should I Laugh of Cry" oozes with sarcasm.
+The final songs are cynical in a way that was foreign to the group.
+"Should I Laugh of Cry" is sarcastic.
 Still, it is a legitimate response to a partner's tyranny.
-He vents; she feels contempt.
-She liked his small philosophy in "Our Last Summer," but not now.
+He vents.
+She feels contempt.
+She liked his philosophy in "Our Last Summer," but not now.
 The title reminds me of the masks representing the dramatic arts.
 One is laughing, one is crying.
-Frida is laughing, but at Benny, not with him.
-He stands on his toes to appear taller.
-High and mighty!
-Frida compares him to a balloon, full of hot air.
+Frida laughs, but at Benny, not with him.
+He stands on his toes to appear taller, and Frida compares him to a balloon, full of air.
 They are preparing for bed, and Benny is in his pajamas.
-That his trousers are too short is an indication that he is trying to tower over Frida.
-Their marriage is a lie, and Frida is indifferent.
-Of course, both couples divorced.
-ABBA is like The Beatles.
-Both began with love songs that finally gave way to serious themes.
+His trousers are too short.

 15 THE KING HAS LOST HIS CROWN - Mocking, taunting!
 The guy with the angel eyes gets his.
-Sweden has a monarchy, and kings and queens are always popping up.
+Sweden has a monarchy, and kings and queens pop up.
 Carl Gustaf XVI is Sweden's king.
 Silvia is his queen.
 ABBA performed at their wedding.

 16 WHEN ALL IS SAID AND DONE - If "The Winner Takes It All" is about Agnetha's and Bjorn's divorce, "When All Is Said And Done" is about Frida's and Benny's.
-Mature people going their own ways, Frida and Benny are "birds of passage," flying instinctively.
-The "autumn chill" is both the weather and love growing cold.
-The musical blitz preceding "It's so strange" gets our attention.
+Mature people going their own ways, Frida and Benny are birds of passage flying instinctively.
+The autumn chill is both the weather and love growing cold.
+The musical blitz before "It's so strange" gets our attention.

-17 WHY DID IT HAVE TO BE ME - He was serious; she was having fun.
+17 WHY DID IT HAVE TO BE ME - He was serious!
+She was having fun.
 He curses his luck.
-This melody is from "Happy Hawaii."
+The melody came from "Happy Hawaii."